Wendy Powell

 Will sex after childbirth ever feel the same?

 It might feel different.
 It might even be better.
 But yes it should feel good.
 Will you love your body and feel sexy once more?
 Yes, definitely!
-You can restore your body confidence after childbirth, but it takes, time, effort and the right exercises.
+You can restore your body confidence after childbirth, but it takes, time, effort and the right postpartum exercises.

 Use lube.
 Be comfortable.
 Say what feels good and what doesn’t (it might be different than before).
 Never continue through pain or discomfort.
 No, it’s not ‘supposed to hurt a bit’.
 Control speed, and intensity and call time whenever you need to.